Huotes/CommitMaker/README.md

 Science Fact: Roundhouse kicks are comprised primarily of an element called Chucktanium.

 Little Miss Muffet sat on her tuffet, until Chuck Norris roundhouse kicked her into a glacier.

+Maslow's theory of higher needs does not apply to Chuck Norris.
+He only has two needs: killing people and finding people to kill.